Fix Your Eyesight With Qigong

 Don’t get attached to the amount of time spent on this one.
 Some days, you’ll last longer, while other days, you’ll get tired very quickly.

-Stage 7 – Nourishing Eyes
+Exercise #7 – Nourishing Eyes

 For this stage, start with the other exercises.
-So begin with Far and Near, Angry Eyes, Rolling Stars, and Counting Leaves.
+So begin with Focusing One, Far and Near, Angry Eyes, Rolling Stars, and Counting Leaves.
 Then stand upright, relax, and close the eyes gently.
 Let your Qi nourish your eyes.
 At first, the eyes may feel itchy or tired.
 This is a good sign, and it indicates that the Qi is working on the problem.

 Over time, you’ll find that your eyes get more and more comfortable, and that your mind is clearer.